-Grades 7-8 Semester

-This class exposes students to engineering-related careers through hands-on science, technology, engineering, and math activities which emphasize the engineering design process and incorporate the 21st century skills.
+Grades 7-8 Semester This class exposes students to engineering-related careers through hands-on science, technology, engineering, and math activities which emphasize the engineering design process and incorporate high demand and high paying skills.
+In this course students will complete a career inventory, learn about career clusters and pathways, and demonstrate workplace readiness skills.